If you’re going to wash your hair in the outdoors, it’s very important that you only use only natural shampoo. These are our top picks.

 13. Dry Shampoo

 And if all else fails, dry shampoo for the win!
-Dry shampoo has seen a surge in popularity in recent years and if you look in any woman’s gym bag, there’s a good chance you’ll find a bottle of this magic potion inside.
+Dry shampoo has seen a surge in popularity in recent years.
 Dry shampoo can be applied to roots to soak up any residual oil buildup after a few days without a wash.

 Our recommendations are based on providing value to campers across the country.
 Some articles may contain affiliate links.
 By purchasing through our articles, you help support this camping magazine.